15 Best Things to Do in Norwich (CT)

 The Native American Mohegan Tribe, present long before, has a reservation by the Thames just outside Norwich where there’s an ultra-modern casino resort.

-An obelisk in marks the approximate resting place of the Mohegan sachem Uncas, from whom the land for Norwich was bought in the 17th century.
+An obelisk marks the approximate resting place of the Mohegan sachem Uncas, from whom the land for Norwich was bought in the 17th century.

 He led the Mohegans to dominance over rival tribes in the region by joining forces with the English colonists.